 The World Health Organization advises that children under 5 spend one hour or less per day in front of a screen, and no screen time is recommended for infants under 1.
 The Children’s Eye Foundation recommends outdoor play daily, and no screen time for children under 2.
 They also recommend no more than one to two hours per day for 2- to 5-year-olds, with frequent breaks.

 How Can a Myopia Management Eye Doctor Help?

 Myopia management eye doctors do more than prescribe corrective lenses.
 Although no actual cure for myopia exists, there are methods that can help control its progression.
 Like most treatments, myopia treatment in children is most effective when started early before a child is highly myopic.
 Our office partners with Treehouse Eyes, the country’s leading provider of myopia treatments for children.
 This Wall Street Journal article featured Treehouse Eyes in a recent article discussing the growing issue of childhood myopia.

-Call us at 317.865.6829 or schedule an appointment online for your child today for a myopia consultation.
+Schedule an appointment online for your child today for a myopia consultation.
 We will assess your child’s vision and eye health, and recommend a treatment plan that will be right for your family.